|Site news | Site map | About this site | About the author | Testimonials | Mailbox | ADVERTISE! | DONATE!|

 In October 2017, Roskosmos said that Meteor-M No. 2-2 satellite was scheduled for launch in 2018, then Meteor-M No. 2-3 would follow in 2020 and Meteor-M No. 2-4 would complete the constellation in 2021.
 However, the launch of the sea-monitoring Meteor-M No. 3 spacecraft was pushed beyond 2020 due to lack of funding.
 (821)

 In July 2019, Roskosmos said that the work on the Meteor M2-3 and Meteor M2-4 had been ongoing without providing planned launch dates.
+By the beginning of 2020, the launch of Meteor M2-3 was postponed until August 2021.

 Even with all the Meteor satellites in place, the low-orbital constellation had a restricted view of the arctic region, which necessitated the development of the Arktika system, which would enable a more focused coverage of this vitally important region for Russia.